China Visa and Passport Requirements

 A transit visa is not required if staying in the confines of the airport for more than 24 hours.
 If leaving the airport, a transit visa is required for some nationalities.
-However as of 2013, nationals of 45 countries, including those listed in the chart above (except Croatia), are exempt for up to 72 hours and are free to visit the cities of Beijing, Shanghai, Guangzhou and Chengdu.
+However, nationals of some countries, including all those listed in the chart above, are exempt for up to 72 hours and are free to visit the cities of Beijing, Shanghai, Guangzhou and Chengdu.
 In this case, it is possible to apply for a transit without visa at Beijing Capital International Airport, Shanghai Hongqiao International Airport, Pudong International Airport, Guangzhou Baiyun International Airport and Shuangliu Airport.

 Consulate (or consular section at embassy).
 Many consulates (including those in the UK) issue visas through the Chinese Visa Application Service Centre (www.visaforchina.org) rather than directly through the consulate.